boystrange/EmacsFiraCode/README.md

 ## What it is

-This is a small Haskell program that creates the Emacs composition table for the Fira Code font.
-The original composition table was created (by hand, I suppose) by [Sean Farley](https://github.com/seanfarley) and extended by [Jason Blevins](https://github.com/jrblevin).
+This is a small Haskell program that automatically generates the Emacs composition table for the [Fira Code](https://github.com/tonsky/FiraCode) font.
+The original composition table was handcrafted by [Sean Farley](https://github.com/seanfarley) and extended by [Jason Blevins](https://github.com/jrblevin).